Gabriel Milan

 Gabriel Milan (c.
-1631 – 26 March 1689) was a German-born colonial administrator and planter who served as governor of the Danish West Indies from 7 May 1684 to 27 February 1686.
-Though he mainly went by the name of 'Gabriel Milan', he identified himself as "Don Franco de Tebary Cordova" in his correspondence with King Frederick III of Denmark.
+1631 – 26 March 1689) was a colonial administrator and planter who served as governor of the Danish West Indies from 7 May 1684 to 27 February 1686.
+Though he mainly went by the name of 'Gabriel Milan', he identified himself as "Don Franco de Tebary Cordova" in his correspondence with King Frederick III of Denmark-Norway.
 Like many of the early Danish West Indies governors, Milan's term was short, as he disagreed with the Danish management on several issues.
 He was called to Denmark after less than two years and executed after a lengthy trial.

 Early life

 Milan came from a reputable Sephardic Jewish family, likely from Spain, and had connections in Portugal, Flanders, and Hamburg.
-Some genealogists note that he is the son of Manuel Cardoso de Millao and Sara de Caceres.
+Some genealogists note that he is the son of Manuel Cardoso de Miläo and Sara de Cáceres.
 At some point, his family was forced into a Catholic baptism, however, they had re-assumed their Jewish identity by the time of Milan's life.

 Milan was first married to the daughter of Benjamin Musaphia, a Jewish scholar and author of a number of scientific works regarding archaeology, Semite philology, and alchemy.
 His wife's given name was not recorded in any sources, except that her last name was De Castro and her family's coat of arms depicting a moor's head.
 Thus, his family was related by marriage to the well-known Portuguese-Jewish houses of da Costa.
 Among the people connected to this family was Emanuel Teixiera Cardosa de Milan (also known as Isaac Haim Senior Teixeira – d.
 1705), a wealthy merchant of the Portuguese Jewish community in Hamburg who was Milan's uncle by marriage.
 Another of Milan's uncles was Moseh Abenzur, a shipowner and jeweller who was also known by the names, Paulo de Milao, Milan, and Poul Didricksen.
 Moseh's oldest son, Josua Abenzur, was the brother-in-law of Milan and in his early dealings, Milan often borrowed money from Josua.

-Milan begun his career as a soldier, notably as a colonel in the Spanish cavalry in Flanders (1654–55).
+According to a letter to the King of Denmark, Milan begun his career as a soldier, notably as a colonel in the Spanish cavalry in Flanders (1654–55).
 He participated in the Thirty Years' War on the Spanish side against France in 1657, and fought at the Battle of Dunkerque.
 During this period, Milan was living in Brussels and later served under Cardinal Mazarin.